Biden signals US can avert recession but Americans are 'really down'

 The interview was Mr Biden's first with a print outlet since taking office, and comes a day after the Federal Reserve executed its biggest interest rate hike in almost three decades in a bid to tamp down ballooning prices.

-Concerns over inflation and an aggressive response by the central bank have fanned fears of recession and soured Americans' opinions of the economy and the President - despite a strong labour market.
+Concerns over inflation and an aggressive response by the central bank have fanned fears of recession and soured Americans' views of the economy and the president - despite a strong labour market.

 Mr Biden reiterated his message that the United States was "in a stronger position than any nation in the world to overcome this inflation".